linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 17.07.2025
+- Topic: AI + Web4
+- Directory: /posts/2025/July/17
+- Description: ``` The future of advanced Artificial Intelligence will be built on community specific data from Web4.
+This shift promises highly tailored and context-aware systems that truly understand and cater to individual needs.
+It is a game changer for the digital world. ```

 ### 16.07.2025
 - Topic: Build Your Social Network
 - Directory: /posts/2025/July/16